iluvjava/Maths/Notebook 2.0 obsidian/COSP 520 More Algorithms/2-3 Tree.md

 > "Median Promotions", a method of resolving if the leaf node being added with the new element already has 3 data in it.  ![[median-promote.png]]

-**Theorem 1**:

-> A node is a 3 node then it's at level  `n-1` or `n`, the bottom 2 level.

-**Proof**:

-Suppose the statement stays true for the current tree and we show it inductively.
-The base case is skipped.

-Suppose that a new element `e` is added to a leaf  `l` at the current step.
-If the leaf node is a 2 node then there is nothing to prove.
-If the node is a 3 node, then it will promote its left/right value to its parent.
-Let its parent be the node `p` then there are 2 possibility:
-1. `p` is a 2 node.
-In this case `p` becomes a 3 node.
-2. `p` is a 3 node.
-In this case `p` becomes a 2 node by insertion rule.

-For all other nodes that are not at the level `n, n - 1`, they can't be affected because its children is not the leaf node.

-**Theorem 2**

-> All 4 node were at the bottom level `n`.
-This is true because we only add to node at the bottom level.
-And when any leaf node is a 4 node, it's being split to create a balanced tree.

 ---